Subject Guides: Book Arts

 - Studies in Comics

-Discover Artists’ Books
+Discover Artists’ Books and Zines

 GSA Library holds a superb and comprehensive collection of over 1000 artists’ books, featuring examples by internationally important artists such as Doug Aitken, Angela Bulloch, Olafur Eliasson, David Shrigley, Peter Greenaway, Mike Nelson, and Thomas A. Clark.
 A number of small presses also feature in the collection.
 If you are producing your own artists’ books and would like to see them enter our collection, contact your librarian.